- Home

 Implementation

-- Science is taught fortnightly 1.5 hours in KS1, although this is normally taught in blocks.
+- Science is taught fortnightly 1.5 hours in KS1, although this may be taught in blocks.

 - Objectives are planned to ensure a progression of skills across the school using the National Curriculum for guidance.